lmaughan921/experience-manager-brand-portal.en/help/using/browse-assets-brand-portal.md

 ### View settings in list view

-List view shows asset **Name** as the first column by default.
-Additional information, such as asset Title, Locale, Type, Dimensions, Size, Rating, Publish status are also shown.
-However, you can select the columns to be shown using View Settings.
+List view shows asset [!UICONTROL Name] as the first column by default.
+Additional information, such as asset [!UICONTROL Title], [!UICONTROL Locale], [!UICONTROL Type], [!UICONTROL Dimensions], [!UICONTROL Size], [!UICONTROL Rating], publish status are also shown.
+However, you can select the columns to be shown using [!UICONTROL View Settings].

 ![](assets/list-view-setting.png)